-In the video clip, Elizabeth is interviewed by Linda Aber, Montreal Parent Coach on social anxiety and NVLD.
+In the video clip, Elizabeth is interviewed by Linda Aber, a Montreal Parent Coach, about NVLD and social anxiety.

 Leave a Reply